 We have to be able to focus, and monitor and control impulses in order to make the best choices based on our understanding.
 Our thinking needs to be focused, logical, and practical, more often than not, to get the job or task completed.
 To do this, we rely on our Executive Function (EF) skills.

 As adults we often take these executive function skills for granted.
 Teens often struggle because their EFs are not yet fully developed.
 Have you ever tried to do something for which you knew you didn’t have the skills or knowledge?
 That’s what it feels like for teens every day.

 Super Skills for Students Class

 This 4 week class was created to provide a way to help teens learn how their ADHD may be interfering with their academic success and to develop strategies that work for the way they think.
 This small, online class provides a safe, nonjudgmental class where teens can learn from other teens (with guidance of course).

 This class is offered to both middle school and high school students (taught separately.)

 Together, we’ll dispel ADHD myths and help students dive deeper into understanding themselves.
 They will begin to develop a knowledge base of strategies that work for the way they think.
 Additionally, we’ll cover self-advocacy, problem solving, goal setting, creating a motivation menu that doesn't depend on urgency and much more.
 All students need these super skills.

-Middle School: Super Skills for Students is scheduled for Tuesdays, September26th - October 17th, 2023 at 4pmET-5:15pmET.
+Middle School: Super Skills for Students is scheduled for Tuesdays, October 17, 2023 to November 7, 2023 at 4pmET-5:15pmET.
 Once registered you will be sent a zoom link two days before class begins.

 High School:Super Skills for Students has not been scheduled.
 If interested, please contact me and we can set it up.
 Classes via zoom so no travel involved.